Requests

 Constraints on node ordering:

-immediately precedes the nodeM
+immediately precedes the nodeY

-precedes the nodeM
+precedes the nodeY

 Constraints on in or out edges on bound nodes:

-* -[nsubj]-> M
+* -[nsubj]-> Y

-there is an incoming edge with labelnsubj
+→ There is an incoming edge with labelnsubj

-with targetM
+with targetY

-there is an outgoing edge with labelnsubj
+→ There is an outgoing edge with labelnsubj

-with sourceM
+with sourceY

 Constraints on edge labels: